The UoPeople CompSci Curriculum Guide

 CS 1102

 Uses this book when I took it.
 Straight-forward intro to Java that anyone can do, can also be combined with another course the work load wasn't too much.
+The majority of the work for the rest of the degree will be Java such as their algorithm analysis course.

 Practice: